erikogan/prevent-submodule-regression/README.md

 In no particular order:

 * Actual tests
-* A way to override the error and allow you to commit a regression.
+* Ways to override the error and allow you to commit a regression.
+  * Command-line
+  * Environment variables
+* Ways to override (or disable) colorization codes
   * Command-line
   * Environment variables
 * Usage information via `--help`